A Proof of the CSP Dichotomy Conjecture: Definitions

-A CSP instance is called \emph{cycle-consistent} if for every variable $z$ and $a\in D_{z}$, any path starting and ending with $z$ in $\Theta$ connects $a$ and $a$.
-A CSP instance $\Theta$ is called \emph{linked} if for every variable $z$ appearing in $\Theta$ and every $a,b\in D_{z}$ there exists a path starting and ending with $z$ in $\Theta$ that connects $a$ and $b$.
+A CSP instance is called \emph{1-consistent} if every constraint of the instance is subdirect.
+A CSP instance is called \emph{cycle-consistent} if it is 1-consistent and for every variable $z$ and $a\in D_{z}$ any path starting and ending with $z$ in $\Theta$ connects $a$ and $a$.
+Other types of local consistency and its connection with the complexity of CSP are considered in \cite{kozik2016weak}.
+A CSP instance $\Theta$ is called \emph{linked} if for every variable $z$ occurring in the scope of a constraint of $\Theta$ and every $a,b\in D_{z}$ there exists a path starting and ending with $z$ in $\Theta$ that connects $a$ and $b$.